saiintbrisson/onye/README.md

-# onye-proxy
+# onye
-A fast and lightweight Minecraft reverse proxy.
+A Minecraft reverse proxy that prioritizes scalability.